 - Study time and provision of study time must be agreed with the line manager/Chairman prior to the course being undertaken.

 Short Courses/ Workshops/ Residential Weekends

-Where attendance is required, out of normal working hours, at a short course, a paid attendance will be granted.
-Members and staff attending approved short courses/ workshops/ residential weekend can expect the following to be paid:
+Where attendance is required out of normal working hours at a short course, an attendance allowance will be granted.
+Members and staff attending approved short courses/ workshops/ residential weekends can expect the following to be paid: